aston89/KEYBOARD-GHOSTING-FIX-es-/README.md

 ---

 ## 10. Problem still persists?
-Check this out:
+Check the keyboard:

 If you've already applied the software tweaks but the issue occasionally returns, the root cause might be **mechanical resonance or switch-level defects**.
-Here’s a checklist of hardware-related factors to consider:
+Here’s a checklist of keyboard hardware-related factors to consider:

 - **Switch resonance:**
   Some mechanical switches, especially *unlubricated linear or tactile types*, can resonate like a drum when keys are pressed rapidly.
   This is more common in switches with **nylon housings** or loose stems.
+(Hot swap socket loose, pin on switch half broken etc etc)

 - **Echo chamber under keys:**
   Large keys like the spacebar or Winkey may sit above a hollow gap in the PCB or case.
 This space can amplify internal vibrations and cause unintended signals.
+(In this case, its more likely an half-broken metal contact broken inside the switch that still work)
   *Fix: add dampening foam (e.g., Poron, silicone) under the keycap or inside the housing.*

 - **Defective or misaligned switches:**
   Occasionally, a single faulty switch may produce **phantom keypresses** due to a worn contact leaf or irregular stem movement.
   *Fix: replace with a higher-tolerance or heavier switch (e.g., POM/Nylon mix).*

-- **Lack of factory lubrication:**
+- **Lack or excess of lubrication:**
-  Dry switches can create micro-friction or spring recoil artifacts detectable by sensitive firmware.
+  Dry or drenched switches can create micro-friction or spring recoil artifacts detectable by sensitive firmware.
   *Fix: switch to pre-lubed silent variants or apply controlled lubing (only if you're experienced).*

 - **Keycap fit & acoustic feedback:**